aik2mlj/xxh-plugin-prerun-dotfiles/README.md

 - `fish` - I use `fish` as my shell.
 The configuration includes some useful functions, abbreviations and aliases.
 Please see the main configuration file at [`~/.config/fish/config.fish`](home/.config/fish/config.fish) for details.
 Some things to note:
     - `z` is an alias for `zoxide`.
 Try simply `z <partial name of a directory you've been to>` to jump to that directory.
     - The default prompt is set to use `starship`, which provides a nice and informative prompt.
-    - The default editor is set to `neovim`. `vim` will be `nvim`.
+    - The default editor is set to `neovim`. `vim` will become `nvim`.
 You can comment out the line if you don't want this behavior.
     - ctrl + r to search through your command history with `fzf`.
     - ctrl + f to search through your files under the current directory with `fzf`.
     - ctrl + o to open the file manager `yazi` and will change the current working directory when exiting (see the [wrapper](https://yazi-rs.github.io/docs/quick-start#shell-wrapper)).